Please visit our home site at www.TRILOBOATS.com.

 A Quick Run-Through

-This arrangement allows control of the shape of the leech (and therefore sail draft) and avoids tack and clew downhauls.
+This arrangement allows control of the shape of the leech (and therefore sail draft) and avoids tack and clew downhauls and reefing nettles.
 Sheets control the sail as it is reefed to any point.
-To reef, merely lower the halyard to the desired point (sheets go slack), make fast and trim in.
+To reef, merely lower the sail to the desired point (sheets go slack), make fast and trim in.

-There's a slew of possible refinements, each of which add controls impossible in standard western rigs, but that's a deep dive.
+There are a slew of possible refinements, each of which adds efficiency at the cost of greater complexity, but that's a deep dive.

 Our Junk Rigs